RECTOR-LABS/recMEV-installer/README.md

    - Verify your system is supported (Linux or macOS)

 3. Binary not found after installation
-   - Ensure ~/.local/bin is in your PATH
+   - Ensure /usr/local/bin is in your PATH
    - Try running `echo $PATH` to verify
-   - Source your shell's rc file or restart your terminal
    - Try running `which recmev` to locate the binary

 ## Support